42Crunch/resources/deployment-guides/Minikube/README.md

 5. Import the file `postman-collection/Pixi.postman_collection.json` in Postman (Import->Import from File)

 6. Create  an [environment variable](https://learning.getpostman.com/docs/postman/variables-and-environments/variables/) called **42c_url** inside an environment called **42Crunch-Secure** and set its value to https://pixi-secured.42crunch.test:30443 to invoke the protected API.
-If you want to compare how the secured API behavior differs from the non-secured one, create another environment called **42Crunch-Unsecure** with the same **42c_url** variable, this time with a value set to http://pixi-secured.42crunch.test:30990.
+Create another environment called **42Crunch-Unsecure** with the same **42c_url** variable, this time with a value set to http://pixi-secured.42crunch.test:30090.

    The final configuration should look like this in Postman: